digitalcredentials/docs/request/credential_request.md

 ### 1a.
 Deep link

+TODO: Assumption: wallet app registers redirect uri with provider (if multiple providers, mobile app can select based on client id)

-`DEEP_LINK` contains information needed by the issuer and the DCC client app:
+`DEEP_LINK` contains information needed by the issuer and the DCC wallet app:

 ```
 dccrequest:request?                  // DCC: mobile app deep link